 Jane is a retired reference librarian.
 She served on the Trail Conference board from 1990-2011, including six years as board chair and on the Appalachian Trail Conservancy (ATC) board from 1993-1999.
 In 2007, she chaired a committee hosting the Appalachian Trail Conservancy's 36th Biennial Conferece, an eight day event with over 850 attendees and 376 volunteers.
 Having built and managed trails, she understands trail issues from the shovel to the board room.
 In April 2013, she was named NY Trail Worker of the Year by American Trails.
 Jane has been the president of NY State Trails Council.
 She is on the board of the Hudson Greenway Conservancy, the president of the Friends of FDR State Park, on the board of the American Hiking Society. and Yorktown Trail Town Committee

-Walt, a retired computer researcher from IBM, serves on the Town of Yorktown's Conservation Board and is chair of the Open Space Advisory Committee and served on ATC's Board of Mangers from 1999-2005.
+Walt, a retired computer researcher from IBM, is chair of the Open Space Advisory Committee, served on the Town of Yorktown's Conservation Board and has been and wasvon ATC's Board of Mangers from 1999-2005.
 He has been involved with the Dutchess Putnam AT Management Committee since 1983.
 He has been on the Board of the NY-NJ Trail Conference since 2011.

 In 2010, Jane and Walt started a project in the Town of Yorktown to build a trail system connecting open space around the Taconic State Parkway.
 Parks in the system include Sylvan Glen Park Preserve, Turkey Mountain Nature Preserve, Yorktown Trailway, FDR State Park, and Granite Knolls Park.
 The project is joint with the Westchester Mountain Biking Association.
 In 2017 they completed the connection inside FDR State Park and began work on a 0.4 mile connection on Town of Yorktown owned property, which was completed in 2019.